Rick Bébout: 1977–1986: The Body Politic and AIDS activism

 Bébout joined The Body Politic's editorial collective in 1977 and began to contribute to the magazine as an editor, writer, publisher, and staff member.
 Fellow editor Gerald Hannon described Bébout in his memoirs as the collective's "most influential and powerful" member.
 As a politically radical gay publication, The Body Politic faced several legal challenges, and Bébout was one of ten Torontonians who faced obscenity charges after the magazine's offices were raided in December 1977.
 (The charges against all ten were eventually dropped.)

-During the 1980s, Bébout helped organize and took part in a several demonstrations against the Operation Soap bathhouse raids and other police raids of gathering places for gay men.
+During the 1980s, Bébout helped organize and took part in several demonstrations against the Operation Soap bathhouse raids and other police raids of gathering places for gay men.
 He also wrote and published many articles in The Body Politic about HIV/AIDS prevention.
 Like the rest of the magazine's editorial collective, he was critical of the mainstream media's AIDS coverage.
 In one influential article, "Is There Safe Sex?", he summarized the available scientific knowledge about AIDS prevention and advocated for safe sex but acknowledged that mainstream medical advice about safe sex, such as using condoms and limiting sexual partners, did not always fit the realities of gay men's lives.

 In a letter written to Jane Rule in December 1986, after the editorial collective decided to close the magazine, Bébout wrote that The Body Politic "will probably remain the most important thing any of us has ever done."